Fire Technology - FIRE 125

 Upon successful completion of the course, the student should be able to:

-- Explain building construction as it relates to firefighter safety, building codes and firefighting practices.
+- Describe building construction as it relates to firefighter safety, buildings codes, fire prevention, code inspection, firefighting strategy and tactics.

-- Analyze the hazards and tactical considerations associated with various types of building construction.
+- Analyze the hazards and tactical considerations associated with the various types of building construction.

 - Explain the different loads and stresses that are placed on a building and their interrelationships.